gbv/Lukida/README.md

 # Mode (development, test, production)
 SetEnv MODE "development"
 ```
-Remember the URL to access lukida (http://lukida.domain.tld)
+Remember the URL to access lukida (e.g. http://lukida.domain.tld)

+*** Important ***
+There is a .htaccess file located in this folder, which is neccessary.

-7) Enter the URL in the mail config file ../lukida/libraries/lukida_newlibrary/general.ini:
+6) Enter the URL in the mail config file ../lukida/libraries/lukida_newlibrary/general.ini:
 if development or test mode (without protocol)
 ```
 devurl=lukida.domain.tld